---

 ## Scaling Up the Math

-That was one team's small stack.
-Real organizations have many teams.
+That was one team running one small stack.
+Real companies have many.

-These are not aggressive numbers.
-They are what we see in real audits at companies that have never thought systematically about non-production scheduling.
+None of these are stretch figures.
+They are what shows up in real audits at companies that have simply never sat down and thought about non-production scheduling.

 ## The Hidden Costs Beyond AWS